 And so, sometimes, when Bean Sprout is awake he plays/screams on his belly while I swiffer around him.
+He also doesn’t seem to mind when I go around with the cordless vacuum; it’s almost like I’m not even there.
+At least it means I can get some good cleaning done!
 Sometimes, ‘we’ make dinner and I give him a spoon to gnaw on.
 Sometimes, I’m so burnt out that we just sit on the couch and I spread toys in front of him and hope he’s happy there for a while.
 Occasionally, I have even started watching a show while he’s awake.
 GASP!
 I know.

 ‘GASP’ because how dare I, as a mother, do anything but cater to my child!
 Honestly, this is the sentiment that’s most prevalent in North America… at LEAST in North America, but probably elsewhere too.
 Unfortunately, it’s also the mindset I’ve cultivated myself from years and years of paid work with children.
 I always focus intently on the kids.
 What could I be doing to make their lives better?